 Protecting your Pomeranian from ticks, mosquitoes and fleas is a major responsibility because he needs to be protected every day.
-You need to eliminate them from your dog as well as from the house itself, another big ongoing problem.
+You must to eliminate them from your dog and from the house itself, another big ongoing problem.

 - 1 Pomeranians and Mosquitoes:

 - 5 Risks that Repellent Chemicals and Antiparasitic Drugs may have on Pomeranians and other Canines

 - 6 Recommended Products